tsutomi/antonello.provenza.no/_posts/2023-08-28-the-dynamics-of-emerging-architecture.md

 ---
-title: The Dynamics of Emerging Architecture in Organizations
+title: The Dynamics of Emerging Architecture in Agile Organizations
 layout: single
 excerpt: "Organizations are complex and layered systems, where applications and services are the result of designs over time and not of a single architectural vision."
-tags: architecture, organization
+tags: [architecture, organization, agile, design, organization]
 category: architecture
 date: "2023-08-28T08:23:22+01:00"
 lang: en